wikimedia/pywikibot/ROADMAP.rst

 Current release changes
 ~~~~~~~~~~~~~~~~~~~~~~~

+* OptionHandler/BaseBot options are accessable as OptionHandler.opt attributes or keyword item (see also T264721)
+* pywikibot.setAction() function was removed
+* A namedtuple is the result of textlib.extract_sections()
 * Prevent circular imports in config2.py and http.py (T264500)
 * version.get_module_version() is deprecated and gives no meaningfull result
 * Fix version.get_module_filename() and update log lines (T264235)